French Bulldog Guarding: 7-Step 2026 Proven Fix

 3. Owner approaches & tosses higher-value reward AWAY from toy.

-4. While dog eats treat, toy silently disappears.
+4. While dog eats toy, toy silently disappears.

 5. Repeat 15x session, 3 sessions per day.